vgliner/Digitized-vs-Image-ECG-classification/README.md

 * ECG_paper.jpg
 * Unified_rendered_db.hdf5
 If you want to retrain, do steps 5,6,7.
 Otherwise, skip to 8.
-5.adjust the batch size in functions *RunNetDigitizedToMultiClassBinary* (line 161 at Main_script.py) & *RunNoamsECG_ImageClassification* (lines 317,319 at Main_script.py) to fit the memory of your GPU
+5. Adjust the batch size in functions *RunNetDigitizedToMultiClassBinary* (line 161 at Main_script.py) & *RunNoamsECG_ImageClassification* (lines 317,319 at Main_script.py) to fit the memory of your GPU
 6. Take out the checkpoints from *checkpoints* folder
 7. Run "Main_script.py"